-Aspect of Policy 2023 implementation and decisions under Policy on Remuneration Governance The Compensation Committee's work in 2023 was focused on monitoring and evaluation of remuneration structures, levels, programmes and the Policy on Remuneration, including review of the performance of the CEO and Group management as per the performance management process.
-More information on the Compensation and Renewables Committee's work during 2023 can be found in the Corporate Governance Report in the Annual and Sustainability Report 2023.
+Aspect of Policy 2024 implementation and decisions under Policy on Remuneration Governance The Compensation Committee's work in 2024 was focused on monitoring and evaluation of remuneration structures, levels, programmes and the Policy on Remuneration, including review of the performance of the CEO and Group management as per the performance management process.
+More information on the Compensation Committee's work during 2024 can be found in the Corporate Governance Report in the Annual and Sustainability Report 2024.
 Base salary The Board approved an increase of the base salary levels for Group management for 2024 to reflect inflation.
-Yearly variable remuneration For the 2023 annual bonus, performance measures and ranges were defined and approved.
-Performance and reward outcomes for the 2023 annual bonus plan were reviewed and approved in early 2024 against pre-determined targets, including power generation, capital and operating expenditure, G&A and ESG/sustainability, with a 50 percent weighting in total, and strategic targets focussed on growth and shareholder value creation, with a 50 percent weighting.
-Key achievements for 2023 are shown on the following page.
-Long-term incentive plan The 2023 AGM approved the Employee LTIP 2023 as described above.
-The Board approved a grant of Employee Options equivalent to 24 months' base salary for the CEO, and 15 months' base salary for other members of Group management.
-The Board and the Compensation Committee were satisfied that the long-term incentive has been aligned with the Policy on Remuneration and that it appropriately rewards the Company's strategy, shareholders' long-term interests and sustainable business practices.
-Benefits Benefits for Group management were reduced as per 1 July 2022 to reflect the change in scale and strategy of the business and have been unchanged during 2023.
+Yearly variable remuneration For the 2024 annual bonus, performance measures and ranges were defined and approved.
+Performance and reward outcomes for the 2024 annual bonus plan were reviewed and approved in early 2025 against pre-determined targets, including power generation, capital and operating expenditure, G&A and ESG/sustainability, with a 50 percent weighting in total, and strategic targets focussed on growth and shareholder value creation, with a 50 percent weighting.
+Key achievements for 2024 are shown on the following page.
+Long-term incentive plan The 2024 AGM approved the Employee LTIP 2024 as described above.
+The Board and the Compensation Committee were satisfied that the long-term incentive is aligned with the Policy on Remuneration and that it appropriately rewards the Company's strategy, shareholders' long-term interests and sustainable business practices.
+Benefits Benefits for Group management were reduced as per 1 July 2022 to reflect the change in scale and strategy of the business.
+In 2024, an executive pension plan, which is common market practice for executives in Switzerland, was reinstated.
 Severance No severance terms were applied during the year for Group management.
-Claw-backs and similar actions The Board saw no reason to exercise its right to claw back any annual bonus paid during or for 2023.
+Claw-backs and similar actions The Board saw no reason to exercise its right to claw back any annual bonus paid during or for 2024.
 Deviations from the decision- making process The Compensation Committee and the Board did not deviate from any part of the decision-making process laid out in the Policy on Remuneration approved by the 2022 EGM.
-Deviations from the Policy on Remuneration The Company did not deviate from any part of the Policy on remuneration approved by the 2022 EGM.
-Shareholder engagement At the 2023 AGM no remuneration related questions were raised.
-During 2023, the Company engaged with shareholders and stakeholders and has taken feedback received into account in preparation of this Remuneration Report and other remuneration matters.
+Deviations from the Policy on Remuneration The Company did not deviate from any part of the Policy on Remuneration approved by the 2022 EGM.
+Shareholder engagement At the 2024, AGM no remuneration related questions were raised.
+During 2024, the Company engaged with shareholders and stakeholders and has taken feedback received into account in preparation of this Remuneration Report and other remuneration matters.